gretazas/black_jack_game/README.md

 - Navigation bar for index and game pages.
 - Welcome heading.
-- Links in index page with information relatad to Bkack Jack game.
+- Links in index page with information relatad to Bkackjack game.
 - Button to enter the game.
 - Google piechart.
 [Link to Google piechart](https://developers.google.com/chart/interactive/docs/gallery/piechart)
 - Input asking for players name.
 - Heading:
-  - Wishing good luck, congrdulating with win and announcing loss or draw.
+  - Wishing good luck, congratulating with win and announcing loss or draw.
   - Including players name if provided.
 - Buttons:
-  - Hit - to show card and start the game.
+  - Hit - to show a card and start the game.
-  - Stand - to stop players game and pass turn to bot.
+  - Stand - to stop player's game and pass turn to bot.
-  - Deal - to start game over.
+  - Deal - to start the game over.
-  - Bot - just for design of provided infornation purpose.
+  - Bot - just for design of provided information purpose.

 # Contact